DavidFlatman/datr.open.source/README.md

 # datr.open.source

+    This directory structure holds the files that have been open sourced for the DATR project.

+# license

+    The open source license that is used has not yet been determined.
+Most likley it will be either BSD or MIT.
+LGPL v2.x is also a possiblity.

 #   Definitions
         -   TitleCase   -- First letter of each word upper case
         -   camelCase   -- Same as TitleCase with initial letter lower case.